 “Nelson Mandela – his life, his work, the corpus of his words, deeds and actions – embodies and manifests so much of what is good and noble in the human spirit that as a symbol he answers to the representational needs of an infinite range of human quests and yearnings.
 Some of us will remember him above all as one of the greatest, bravest and most courageous freedom fighters history has known: a person who was prepared to lay down his life in pursuit of the ideals of peace, progress, human solidarity and a better life for all people.

 It was that courage that could see him choose to take up arms when all attempts at negotiating a just dispensation were dismissed and ignored; make him open negotiations with his oppressors while incarcerated in their jails; let him hold together and heal a deeply divided nation in one of the most inspirational acts of reconciliation and forgiving.
 The fighter and the peace-maker were never at odds with one another; they were integrally part of the same outstandingly courageous searcher after a better life for all people irrespective of social and other differences.”

-After concluding his term as President in 1999, Mr Mandela continued to mediate conflicts internationally.
-He dedicated considerable effort to raising money for his charitable work aimed at improving the lives of children, and to destigmatising HIV/AIDS.
-Mr Mandela retired from public life in 2004, announcing that his work would be continued by his three official legacy organisations: the Nelson Mandela Foundation , the Nelson Mandela Children’s Fund , and the Mandela Rhodes Foundation.
+After concluding his term as President in 1999, Mr Mandela continued to work as a mediator of international conflicts.
+He also dedicated considerable effort to raising money for his charitable work aimed at improving the lives of children and destigmatising HIV/AIDS.
+Mr Mandela retired from public life in 2004, announcing that his work would be continued by his three official legacy organisations: the Nelson Mandela Foundation , the Nelson Mandela Children’s Fund , and The Mandela Rhodes Foundation.

 “This does not mean that the work that we have been involved in, supported, and promoted, comes to an end.
 It has been our practise to establish organisations to do certain work and then to leave it to those organisations to get on with the job… our work will continue, perhaps in an even more focused way now that the attention shifts from the individual to the organisations.”